 For manufacturers and distributors, working with an OEM toilet seal manufacturer that supports custom drawings or samples is highly recommended.

-Low-flow toilets often compensate for reduced water volume with optimized valve timing, which can increase seal movement frequency.
+Low‑flow toilets often rely on optimized valve timing to compensate for reduced water volume.
+This can increase seal movement frequency.

 • High rebound resilience